Someone Who Looks Like Me, Part II

 I feel that it's very important to show students, parents and educators that mental health conditions happen regardless of race, culture, gender, or status.
 And because of this, your mental health, much like the color of your skin, doesn't define you.
 I think the most important thing that I can offer during a NAMI Ending the Silence (ETS) presentation is that I represent "someone you'd never expect to struggle" upon first glance.
 Representation helps humanize the experience of those who have lived with mental health conditions.
 I want others to see me as successful and as someone who just so happens to live with a mental health condition.

 Hannah is a NAMI Ending the Silence presenter with NAMI Dallas, which serves four large urban and suburban counties that are home to hundreds of thousands of families from a wide variety of cultural and ethnic backgrounds.
-Hannah’s story is the second installment of a four-part series during National Minority Mental Health Awareness Month.
+Hannah’s story is the second installment of a three-part series during National Minority Mental Health Awareness Month.

 Share your story, message, poem, quote, photo or video of hope, struggle or recovery.